richmondu/FT900/IoT/ft90x_iot_aws_gcp_azure/README.md

         2. Eclipse Mosquitto - a simple MQTT message broker that can be used to test the FT900 client.
         3. Pivotal RabbitMQ - an enterprise message broker that supports MQTT and can be used to test the FT900 client.

+TODO: Experiment with Apache Kafka as replacement for Mosquitto and RabbitMQ.